How To Remove Rust From Golf Club Shafts

 Make it a habit to clean your golf clubs after each use.
 Use a soft cloth or towel to wipe down the shafts and club heads, removing any dirt, debris, or moisture.
 Pay extra attention to areas prone to rust, such as the connection between the shaft and the club head.

-See also How Much Does Golf Cart Insurance Cost
+See also How Many Batteries Does A Golf Cart Take

 Additionally, consider using a mild soap or golf club cleaning solution to further remove any stubborn stains or residues.
 Follow the manufacturer’s instructions and avoid using harsh chemicals that may damage the club’s finish.